 Time and date

-Location and time zone data is important for email personalization and you might be wondering how.
+Location and time zone data are important for email personalization and you might be wondering how.
 Your highly personalized email will not achieve the best effect unless you send it at the right time.
 If your recipients live in different time zones which is a common occurrence for most services competing in the international market, your emails have to reach them all at the most optimal time for each and every email recipient.

 Track the performance of your personalized emails.
-Regardless which part of your email you decide to personalize, you need to know if and what kind of an effect it will have on the performance of your email campaign metrics.
+Regardless of which part of your email you decide to personalize, you need to know if and what kind of an effect it will have on the performance of your email campaign metrics.
 That is why it is best to test one change at a time for the best results and so you can make the perfect personalized email.